 Another way to ask whether God can lie is this.
 The definition of deity is a Being who has all power (known as omnipotent) and who can do whatever he wills whenever he wants.
-If He has all these traits, which he does, then he should be able to lie.
-If he cannot do so, however, wouldn't it mean that he wasn't really Deity and worthy of worship?
-I
+If He has all these traits, which he does, then we could easily assume that he could "bear false witness" (Exodus 20:16).
+If he cannot do so, however, would this mean he was not a Deity worthy of worship?

-There are two things, according to the Bible, that make it impossible for God to lie.
-The book of Hebrews states something interesting regarding promises He has made in which he will not lie.
+There are two things, according to the Bible, that make it impossible for our heavenly Father to say something that is false.
+The book of Hebrews states something interesting regarding promises He has made to those who are Christians.

 To those who were to receive what he promised, God wanted to make it very clear that he would never change his purpose . . .
 There are these two things, then, that cannot change and about which God cannot lie (Hebrews 6:17 - 18).